Brexit and Devolution

 Common Frameworks

-Following an agreement in the Joint Ministerial Committee on EU Negotiations in October 2017 between the UK Government and Scottish and Welsh Governments, principles were agreed for the establishment of Common Frameworks.
-In 2020, following the restoration of devolved government in Northern Ireland, the Executive endorsed these principles.
 Common Frameworks are being developed in policy areas which were previously governed by EU law and which intersect with devolved competence.
+The principles for establishing Common Frameworks were agreed by the UK and devolved governments.
 They aim to ensure a common approach is taken by devolved administrations in these areas and are being established to:

 - Enable the functioning of the UK internal market, while acknowledging policy divergence;